sven-hash/docs/content/run-nym-nodes/troubleshooting.md

 * The second **ipv4** is your local ip that you have to use for ```--host```
 * And the 3rd one should confirm if your machine has **ipv6** available.

+### Ok, I have the network stuff straight, but the log still claims "Since startup mixed 0 packets!"

+This behavior is most likely caused by a mismatch between your node configuration and the bonding information.
+Go to <https://web-wallet-finney.nymtech.net/>, unbond your node, and bond it again.
+The re-bonding procedure does not cost any additional HAL, so you can do it as often as you like.

+Make sure to enter all the information in the web wallet exactly as it appears in the log when you start the mixnode process.
+In particular, the "host" field must contain the port information:

+- correct host: 34.12.3.43:1789
+- wrong host: 34.12.3.43

 ## How can I make sure my node works from my local machine if I'm behind NAT and have no fixed IP address ?